Tag Archives: PostgreSQL

 What can I do after finishing learning database management systems?

-You can design and implement database part for software systems.
+You will be able to design and implement database part for software systems.
 These systems may include airlines and railways, banking, education, telecommunications, digital libraries and digital publishing, finance, sales, health care information systems, e-commerce system, content management system.

 You will also know how to build a data warehouse.
 You will know how to design a relational database and write SQL code PROPERLY (i.e. for specific purposes) too.